Pollokshields: Architecture

-The architecture in Pollokshields is predominantly a mixture of Victorian tenements and large detached and semi-detached properties dating back to the late nineteenth and early twentieth centuries.
-One of the more significant residential developments outwith this style is a group of seven 1960s brutalist eight-storey cube-shaped blocks on either side of St Andrew's Drive (west of Shields Road) and an 'L'-shaped complex of contemporary deck-access flats, managed by the Southside Housing Association and refurbished in the 2010s.
+The architecture in Pollokshields is predominantly a mixture of Victorian tenements and large detached and semi-detached properties dating back to the late 19th and early 20th centuries.
+One of the more significant residential developments outwith this style is a group of seven 1960s brutalist eight-storey cube-shaped blocks on either side of St Andrew's Drive (west of Shields Road) and an L-shaped complex of contemporary deck-access flats, managed by the Southside Housing Association and refurbished in the 2010s.
 At that time most of a larger deck-access complex on the south side of the road constructed in two adjoining 'T' shapes was demolished in stages to be replaced by new properties.

 The Church of St Albert the Great in Pollokshields was originally built for a congregation of the United Presbyterian Church.
 The Italian Renaissance design by John B. Wilson was also used in another building, Stockwell Free Church, in 1887.
 St Albert's original title was Albert Road Church, after Queen Victoria's consort, Prince Albert, rather than the German saint of the same name who is the current patron.
 The Archdiocese of Glasgow acquired the church in 1965 for the new parish and with minimal interference to the original interior or exterior design, it was brought back into use as a church in 1967.
 The cream sandstone facade has a very attractive octagonal vestibule and tall bell tower.
 St Ninian's church is part of the Scottish Episcopal Church located on the corner of Albert Drive and Pollokshaws Road.

 Pollokshields Parish Church of the Church of Scotland was built as Pollokshields Established Church by Robert Baldie in 1877–1878.
 The architecture is mixed Gothic with an early English tower with tabernacles above the broaches of the spire at the southwest comer of the building.
 The tower has a clock face on each of its four sides.
 The south (entrance) front has a large geometrical window above a row of trefoil-headed windows with stiff leaf capitals.
 The side aisles have twin lancet windows beneath the clerestory of triple lancet windows to the main church.
 The interior has aisle arcades formed by polished granite columns on high octagonal sandstone bases with French Gothic capitals supporting pointed arches beneath the clerestory windows and the high scissor-braced roof trusses.
 Each column cap is different.
 The timber roof of the side aisles and the main trusses add to the grandeur of the interior.
 The south balcony is reached by a staircase from the east porch.
 The deep chancel was remodelled in 1912–1914 with new organ, pulpit and communion table.

 Sherbrooke St. Gilbert's Church is another Church of Scotland congregation.
 The church was built in 1894 and had to be rebuilt following a serious fire in 1994.
 It is located on Nithsdale Road, close to Dumbreck railway station.